Episode 11 – Chief Designer

 The Lava Tube — Under The Ridge

-Now it was Jaak’s turn to return a hard-stare – his ears stopped twitching but became frozen in opposite directions as if they were in a state of suspended animation.
-The hour glass in his brain was spinning around furiously, while he processed what he had just heard.
+Now it was Jaak’s turn to return a hard stare.
+His ears stopped twitching and froze in opposite directions, as if suspended mid-signal.
+His tail went rigid and still.
+The hourglass in his mind spun furiously as he tried to process what he had just heard.

-…and how can you be a space engineer?
-We are miles from CaSA in Aoraki and the Tet’s are way up in orbit!
+…And how can you be a space engineer?
+We’re miles from CaSA in Aoraki, and the Tets are way up in orbit!

-I was the one who originally discovered how to harness the special properties and powers of the cyan stones and it was me that designed the stone reactors that power the core of the Tets today.
+I discovered how to harness the properties of the cyan stones.
+I designed the reactors that power each Tet.

-Where we have just come from is the CaSA-ESeC – the Cyanos Space Agency – Engineering Space Command and Control Centre; for all four of our Tets in orbit…
+Where we’ve just come from is the CaSA-ESeC — the Cyanos Space Agency Engineering Space Command and Control Centre for all four Tets in orbit.

-From there I can directly monitor and control the reactor cores of each Tet, and also communicate directly with the Chief Engineer stationed on each Tet.
+From there, I monitor and control the reactor cores and communicate directly with each Tet’s Chief Engineer.

 I am the Chief Designer.

-Layan: It was around thirty years ago and your Dad was a young and newly qualified engineer in his twenties.
+Layan: It was around thirty years ago.
+Your Dad was a newly qualified engineer in his twenties.
 He came to join my design team at CaSA for Project Tetris.
-That was the name of the project to put the four Tets up in space.
 The construction of the first orbital Tet was well underway and we were getting ready to install the stone reactor for the first time…

 Cyanos Space Agency — Engineering Design Laboratory — thirty years ago…